vatpac-technology/sops/docs/enroute/Melbourne Centre/bindook.md

 ### WOL/GUN / CB TCU
 #### Standard Assignable Levels

-The Standard assignable level from WOL to CB TCU is `F130`, and assigned the RAZZI #, BUNGO #, or AVBEG # STAR. //F120 as per IRL?
+The standard assignable level from WOL to CB TCU is `F120`, and assigned the RAZZI #, BUNGO #, or AVBEG # STAR.

 All other aircraft must be voice coordinated to CB TCU prior to **20nm** from the boundary.